-Separate and apart from actions for infringement, a procedure is available for certain pharmaceutical patents that is similar to Hatch-Waxman Act proceedings in the U.S. Under this provision, a generic drug manufacturer seeking to come to market by reliance on an originator’s Notice of Compliance must address any patent that has been listed with the minister of health.
-The initial step is to forward a Notice of Allegation by the second person, at which point the patentee has 45 days to commence an application seeking an order that prohibits the minister of health from issuing a Notice of Compliance to the generic.
+Separate and apart from actions for infringement, a procedure is available for certain pharmaceutical patents that is similar to Hatch-Waxman Act proceedings in the U.S. Under this provision, a generic drug manufacturer seeking to come to market by reliance on an originator's Notice of Compliance must address any patent that has been listed with the minister of health.
+The initial step is to forward a Notice of Allegation by the second person, at which point the patentee has 45 days to commence an action seeking an order that prohibits the minister of health from issuing a Notice of Compliance to the generic.

 b.
 Trademark enforcement: Passing off, infringement and depreciation of goodwill

 The owner of an unregistered trademark may enforce its rights through an action for passing off.
 To succeed, the owner of the unregistered mark must show the following:

 - That the owner has a commercial reputation or goodwill created through use of its mark